Stocks drop for third day as recovery hopes falter

 “Global markets are still licking their wounds, and while equities remain robust, gains are slowing,” said Societe General FX strategist Olivier Korber.

-Additional reporting by Tom Westbrook in Singapore and Yoruk Bahceli in London; editing by Philippa Fletcher
+Additional reporting by Tom Westbrook in Singapore and Yoruk Bahceli in London; Editing by Toby Chopra